AustinCodingAcademy/alumni-gitbook/2019-summer/6-whiteboarding.md

 During the Scrum Meeting, we'll go around the circle and everyone will have **one minute** to answer the following prompt:

+* What coding project are you most proud of?
+  * What does the project do?
+  * What was your role in the project?
+  * Explain 1-2 features/aspects that make it your favorite project.

+Congratulations!
+You just completed a one-minute pitch for your favorite project!

 ## Onsite interviews

 ### How to approach the interview